Proof mining and probability theory: Introduction

+Still, besides these logical considerations it is the applications of the present metatheorems to probability theory which are arguably the most important consequence of the present work and we hence use the last two sections of this paper to substantiate the applicability of the logical metatheorems introduced here.

-For one, we outline in detail how the theorems analyzed in the seminal case study for proof mining in measure theory given in \cite{ADR2012} formalize in our systems (and thereby, as mentioned before, we also provide the first logical explanation of the uniformities of the bounds extracted therein).
-In particular, connecting to the previous discussion on the theory of probability contents as a suitable base for a formal system for proof mining for general probability measures, the analysis of the results from \cite{ADR2012} provided later shows that these remain true for probability contents and so, in particular, illustrate that the notions and proofs produced in the work \cite{ADR2012} by following the finitary perspective of proof mining provide the right notions to simultaneously extend the analyzed results also to the theory of contents.
-In that way, this highlights the apparent empirical phenomenon that finitary quantitative variants of notions and results from the theory of probability measures, as suggested by proof mining, seem to provide suitable analogue notions for the theory of probability contents and it also highlights the naturalness of the theory of contents as an underlying medium for developing a logical account of probability theory in the sense of proof mining.
+For one, we outline in detail how the quantitative analysis of Egorov's theorem as presented in the seminal case study for proof mining in measure theory from \cite{ADR2012} formalizes in our systems (and thereby, as mentioned before, we also provide the first logical explanation of the uniformities of the bounds extracted therein\footnote{This is in particular to be compared with the work by Due{\~n}ez and Iovino \cite{DI2017} where a model-theoretic account of the uniformities of a quantiative variant of the dominated convergence theorem, partially akin to the results of \cite{ADR2012}, is given.
+These considerations of \cite{DI2017} however avoid Egorov's theorem and with that the central object of study in \cite{ADR2012} by which their quantitative version of the dominated convergence theorem is established therein.}).
+In particular, connecting to the previous discussion on the theory of probability contents as a suitable base for a formal system for proof mining for general probability measures, the analysis of the results from \cite{ADR2012} provided later highlights that these remain true for probability contents and so, in particular, illustrate that the notions and proofs produced in the work \cite{ADR2012} by following the finitary perspective of proof mining provide the right notions to simultaneously extend the analyzed results also to the theory of contents.
+In that way, this points to the apparent empirical phenomenon that finitary quantitative variants of notions and results from the theory of probability measures, as suggested by proof mining, seem to provide suitable analogue notions for the theory of probability contents and it also highlights the naturalness of the theory of contents as an underlying medium for developing a logical account of probability theory in the sense of proof mining.
+In that way, the fundamental relevance of (probability) contents is essentially rediscovered by the proof-theoretic approach presented in this paper.

 For another, we establish a general so-called proof-theoretic transfer principle that allows for a lift of computational information on the relation between modes of convergence of sequences of real numbers to sequences of random variables (thereby providing a formal footing for this type of strategy which is rather abundant in probability theory and in particular features in some forthcoming case studies on proof mining and probability theory by the first author).\\